Calcutta Swimming Club: Facilities

+Writer A. Frank Thompson has described the Calcutta Swimming Club as "an unlikely oasis of beauty and comfort in the centre of old Calcutta".

 Events and Activities

 In 1894, the Scientific American reproduced an article from the British publication The Graphic about a "mussuck race" taking place at the Calcutta Swimming Bath, involving a mussuck ("a tanned goat skin, which, when used by water carriers, has all the openings sewed up except at the neck").
 The race required participants to ride a mussuck (inflated with air) in the water "in full costume, with boots and tall hats, any competitor being counted out who arrives at the goal-one hundred feet from the starting point-with head uncovered".
 In 1927, the Calcutta Swimming Club organised a "Calcutta vs Rangoon" water polo match, where a team from the club played against a team from the Kokine Swimming Club in Yangon (both teams comprising British and Europeans).
 The match reportedly attracted a large audience.
 Today, the club organises colourful Christmas and New Year parties every year.
 Another tradition is a hasya (humorous) kavi sammelan, where prominent Hindi poets and satirists such as Chirag Jain and Arun Gemini have participated.